Jenny's research and publications have focused on the poetry of Lorine Niedecker. She has edited Niedecker's poems -

 (New York: Cambridge University Press, 1993).
 She has also edited a collection of essays,

 Lorine Niedecker: Woman and Poet

 (Orono, ME: National Poetry Foundation, University of Maine, 1996).

 Poetry and poetics, textual scholarship, print culture, modernism, post-war literary history, post-colonial literature of Africa.

-Two projects are on the go: she is researching the small press movement in the UK during the 1960s and 1970s with particular attention to Fulcrum Press, and she is also working on a Lorine Niedecker hypermedia project.
+Several projects are on the go: an edition of essays by Kenneth Cox for Flood Editions in Chicago (forthcoming 2015), an edition of selected letters by Lorine Niedecker, a book about the small press movement in the UK during the 1960s and 1970s with particular attention to Fulcrum Press, and a book on Lorine Niedecker and Lake Superior.

-Jenny enjoys teaching the introductory poetry course (Eng 105).
-She has also taught courses on literature in translation (Eng 103), non-western influences on modernist writing (Eng 213), Japanese literature (Eng 213), American poets such as Dickinson, Whitman, Stein, Moore, H.D., and others (Eng 205), and on contemporary Canadian poets (Eng 209).
+Jenny enjoys teaching the introductory poetry course.
+She has also taught courses on literature in translation, non-western influences on modernist writing, Japanese literature, American poets such as Dickinson, Whitman, Stein, Moore, H.D., and others, and on contemporary Canadian poets.

-Jenny is the current editor of The Capilano Review and the founding editor of CUE Books.
+), board chair of the Capilano Review Contemporary Arts Society, and founding editor of CUE Books.